 Squalane, Caprylic/Capric Triglyceride, Simmondsia Chinensis (Jojoba) Seed Oil, Retinol, Solanum Lycopersicum (Tomato) Fruit Extract, Rosmarinus Officinalis (Rosemary) Leaf Extract, Hydroxymethoxyphenyl Decanone, BHT.

-My Review The Ordinary Retinol 1% in Squalane.
+My Honest Review On The Ordinary Retinol 1% in Squalane.

 While using The Ordinary Retinol 1% in Squalane I started noticing positive results on my skin texture the first two weeks.
 But I had to relax and use it a little longer to get a precise review.